She is not an AI assistant. She is the system that holds your family's life.

 Purpose-built, not general-purpose

-Clara knows homeschool curricula, scheduling patterns, ND student needs, household chore logic, and working parent constraints.
+Clara knows homeschool curricula, scheduling patterns, neurodivergent student needs, household chore logic, and working parent constraints.
 A general AI assistant knows none of these things by default.

 Curriculum knowledge built in